wywincl/GUIDriver/README.md

 # GUIDriver
-GUI Driver for Linux Desktop Environment, It Can driver all GUI Application via AT-SPI technology.
+GUI Driver for Linux Desktop Environment, It Can drive all GUI Applications via AT-SPI technology.

 # TODO